hectorjsmith/csharp-performance-recorder/docs/content/gettingStarted/printResults.md

 The factory has methods to control the behaviour of the formatters it generates.

 - `IncludeNamespaceInString` - controls whether the full method namespace is included in the results
-- `DecimalPlacesInResults` - controls how many decimal places to show when showing execution times
+- `DecimalPlacesInResults` - controls how many decimal places to show when showing execution times (max: 3)

 ### Nested Formatter